richardadvocaat/ATP2intervals.icu/README.md

 You can also set time- and distance targets per activity-type, but I kept these away from furter checks. (by now....)

+Do you have suggestions for improvement or other ideas?
+Use this treath on the intervals.icu forum: [ATP2intervals: python scripts to transfer ATP to intervals.icu](https://forum.intervals.icu/t/atp2intervals-python-scripts-to-transfer-atp-to-intervals-icu/91769)

 ## What's in it